Alex Call Preview, Player Props: Nationals vs. Phillies

 Alex Call At The Plate

-- Call has had an RBI in 23 games this year (23.5%), including nine multi-RBI outings (9.2%).
-He has also driven in three or more of his team's runs in one contest.
+- Call has driven home a run in 23 games this year (23.5%), including more than one RBI in 9.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.